notsambeck/pandabase/README.md

 [Pangres](https://github.com/ThibTrip/pangres) like Pandabase, but faster.

 ### Installation
-From your inside your virtual environment of choice:
+From your virtual environment of choice:

 ```bash
 ~/$ pip install pandabase